Threads by Dreads Foundation & Community Outreach

 Mrs. Fedelia Adokailey Mensah Scholarship Award

-The purpose of this scholarship is to provide a one-time award (up to one-thousand Ghana Cedis / approx. two hundred and fifty US Dollars in school aid) for the sole benefit of the awarded recipient.
+The purpose of this scholarship is to provide a one-time scholarship award for the sole benefit of the selected recipient.
 Funds will be issued directly to the awarding candidate's school.
 The scholarship covers: tuition fees, costs for excursions, meal plans, school supplies/materials and other program-related costs for the benefit of the student.
 Students in STEM programs are strongly encouraged to apply.
 Applications must be turned in no later than December 31 of the current year.
 Winners will be notified and awarded by May of the following year.
 Please see application forms near the bottom of the page to download and apply.

 This scholarship was created as a dedication to the memory of Mrs. Fedelia Adokailey Mensah, who is the late mother of Christiana ‘Nana’ Afotey.
 This award will serve as a conduit in cultivating and carrying on her mother's legacy, aide in community re-investment and contribute to building a brighter future for children all over Ghana.
 Our Threads by Dreads Foundation is offering scholarships for high school and college students in Ghana.
 In the past, we offered scholarships to high school students only.
 Starting January 15, 2018, applications go live and will be available for high school and college students to apply.